 - Provide Incentives (if you can).
 Give out incentive items or tokens if you can.
 Print stickers and certificates, or order prizes such as pencils, badges or reflective gear.
 Find some materials to download and hand out as incentives here.

-- Communicate with Parents.
-Communicate with parents early and often about the event.
+- Communicate with Caregivers.
+Communicate with caregivers early and often about the event.
 Distribute fliers two weeks before the event, and send out reminders the week and day before the event.
 Include your contact information in the promotional materials in case parents have questions or concerns.
 We provide flier templates for you to use and adapt.
 Intercom announcements are another good way to get the word out and reinforce safety tips.

 - Get the Word Out.
 Get the word out beyond the school.
 Promote the event to the community, elected officials and students.
 Think strategically.
 For example, if speeding is a problem, you may want to involve local law enforcement.
 If sidewalks are missing or in bad repair, you may want to invite your local public works department.
 Browse ideas for promoting your event.